antler-hat/devolume/README.md

 - Scans every mounted external volume on launch
 - Automatically ejects drives with no blocking processes
-- Aggregates all blocking processes in a single table with drive context
+- Shows a checklist of all blocking processes in a single table with drive context
 - Lets you terminate selected processes and retries the ejection flow

 ## How It Works